situmtech/situm-ios-getting-started/README.md

 ---
 ## Versioning

-Please refer to [CHANGELOG.md](./CHANGELOG.md) for a list of notables changes for each version of the plugin.
+Please refer to [CHANGELOG.md](./CHANGELOG.md) for a list of notable changes for each version of the plugin.

 You can also see the [tags on this repository](https://github.com/situmtech/situm-android-getting-started/tags).